 One of the best ways to achieve better results without working harder is to add structure to your training.
 A solid training plan is both motivating and will boost your threshold power.

-If you don’t think you can stick with a structured program then you might be better of with a different approach.
+If you don’t think you can stick with a structured program, you might be better with a different approach.

 #Ingredient 3 – Interval training